pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ## Fire

-`fire()` sends a message to Functions event handlers and Illuminate.
-It doesn’t replicate to subscribers and isn’t stored in history.
+Sends a message to Functions event handlers and Illuminate on a channel.
+Not replicated to subscribers and not stored in history.

 ### Method(s)